https://healthmedia.blog.gov.uk/2025/09/29/gp-contract-what-you-need-to-know/

 It's about choice and convenience - patients can still phone or walk in, but now they've also got the online option available all day.
 More people requesting bookings online means quieter phone lines for those who need to call.

-This is nothing new and the evidence shows it works - practices already doing this have seen dramatic improvements.
+The evidence shows it is working - practices already doing this have seen dramatic improvements.
 One London surgery cut waiting times from 14 days down to just 3 days, with 95% of patients seen within a week.

 Won’t this lead to GPs being overloaded with requests?